Sajad-Hussaini/sgsim/docs/source/examples/basic_simulation.rst

 Quick Start: Basic Simulation Example
 ======================================

-Creating a Ground Motion instance from a record file
+Loading a Ground Motion from a record file
 -----------------------------------------------------

 .. code-block:: python